MindfulCog/DWARF/README.md

 Current Tasks:
 Developing a particle simulator, producing emergent and stable bonds through principal behaviours no hard-coded laws. (not because they are told to, but because they want to.)
+ - Python unable to handle complexity of current simulator moving over to Julia/C++

 --------------------------------------------------------------------